Bitcoin and Public Key Cryptography

 Let's see how encryption and digital signature work with public key cryptography.

-The recipient can be sure that nobody will ever guess or found out his or her private key by only knowing the public one: nobody will ever decrypt that message without the private key.
+3. The recipient can be sure that nobody will ever guess or find out his or her private key by only knowing the public one: nobody will ever decrypt that message without the private key.

 Therefore: